GuilleGorines/nfcore-pikavirus-legacy/docs/usage.md

 See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information.

-If you are likely to be running `nf-core` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
-Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter (see definition above).
+If you are likely to be running `nf-core` pipelines regularly, it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
+Before you do this, please test that the config file works with your pipeline of choice using the `-c` parameter (see definition above).
 You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack) on the [`#configs` channel](https://nfcore.slack.com/channels/configs).